 No matter your shape or size, you deserve to enjoy comfort and confidence.
 And we’ve got you.
 In this article, RAVE ranks the best bras to aid in support of your unique body.

 Have you ever gone to the gym after work, realized you forgot to bring a sports bra, and just sort of…gone home?
 If this scenario hasn’t happened to you, it’s likely the result of being a good packer.
-Wearing a regular bra while exercising is a special torture reserved for occupants of hell.
+Wearing a regular bra while exercising is special torture reserved for occupants of hell.

 Because a good bra is essential to a good workout, choosing one that both looks and feels amazing is essentially an investment in your overall health.